tern-tools/tern/CONTRIBUTING.md

 ## Troubleshooting

-* Tern produces a generic message about being unable to execute a docker command with a CalledProcessError from the get go: Make sure the docker daemon is running first
 * Unable to find module 'yaml': make sure to activate the python virtualenv first and then run pip install -r requirements.txt

 ## Dealing with cache.yml